Best Auto Loan Refinancing Lenders of 2020

 That said, even if your auto loan is already with a Credit Union, you might still be able to save money through refinancing.
 79% of all car shoppers who finance their vehicle get their loan at the dealership.
 The dealership, however, won’t give you the loan that’s best for you.
 Instead, the dealership will choose a loan for you that pays the dealer the highest referral fee.

-Therefore, you likely can refinance a car loan already the second you left the dealership lot even if you credit score hasn’t changed at all.
+Therefore, you likely can refinance a car loan already the second you leave the dealership lot even if your credit score hasn’t changed at all.

 Am I likely to qualify for refinancing at a lower interest rate?

 The answer is short and sweat: you are much more likely to qualify for refinancing than you think.
 Checking if you qualify for a lower rate doesn't cost anything and won't hurt your credit.
 We therefore encourage you to check if you qualify for refinancing on a regular basis for as long as you do it online.

 Watch the following video if you are asking yourself: how does auto loan refinancing affect credit score?

 We performed two studies to identify who is most likely to qualify for refinancing at a lower interest rate:

 The top 40 auto loan companies that are most likely to qualify for refinancing are all Specialty lenders, i.e. auto loan companies focused on the segment of the population with challenged credit.
 If your credit score was sub-prime and you made payments for 6 / 9 /12 months, you can easily shave 10% of your auto loan rate.

 The top 5 car brands that are most likely to qualify for refinancing include Kia, Hyundai, Nissan and some specific Chevrolet and Ford models.
 Cars that are good value for money even new and cars that don't depreciate quickly are easier to refinance because the Loan-to-Value (LTV) - a metric lenders care about - tends to be better for these vehicles compared to e.g. German luxury cars.